acejacek/GameOfLife/README.md

 # Game of Life in Processing.py

-Effect of two days exploration of python and Processing.py
+Effect of two days exploration of Python and Processing.py